 Pair the sectional with a multifunctional ottoman for extra seating that doubles as a table.
 Instead of a clunky coffee table, opt for a small end table placed next to your sectional, and use it for a lamp or holding personal belongings.
 Keep a rug underneath the furniture especially if you have young children who spent ample time in the sitting room.

 Placing a couch right against a wall is the default layout, but creating a “floating” arrangement where there’s space between your furniture and the wall actually widens the room.
+Modsy thinks this is a great idea and advises their blog readers to do the same.
 You can place the sofa up against a dinner table if you have a dining room and sitting room combo.
 This breaks up the space into two distinct areas.

 How can I decorate my sitting area?

 One big part of your sitting area is the flooring.
 Go for a big rug that covers nearly the entire room to make your sitting area feel more spacious.
 A multicolor rug allows you to create a color palette around the room, giving you plenty of choices for cushion throws, vases, lampshades, and curtains.